-A: An excellent alternative to walking on SW Capitol Highway during daylight hours is to take SW Trail #7 located parallel and to the west of SW Capitol Highway.
+A: A nice alternative to walking on SW Capitol Highway during daylight hours is to take SW Trail #7 located parallel and to the west of SW Capitol Highway.
 This is a public trail that uses unimproved public rights-of-way and stairways generally along the alignment of SW 42nd and 43rd Avenues, from SW Garden Home Road to SW Alice Street, then passes through Woods Memorial Natural Area to arrive at SW Taylors Ferry Road.
-However, please note that the trail from SW Alice Street to SW Taylors Ferry Road is closed through mid-October 2021 for installation of a new pedestrian bridge and stream restoration, part of our project.
+However, this route is not ADA-accessible.
 Thanks to the non-profit organization SW Trails for constructing Trail #7.
 Check out the SW Trails website for more information on walking routes and organized walks in Southwest Portland.

 Alternative walking routes are also available to the east of SW Capitol Highway, along SW 36th, 37th, 39th and 40th Avenues.
 Take a look at PBOT’s Southwest Walk and Bike Map, downloadable for free in PDF form.

 A workable route for biking south from Multnomah Village while avoiding major roads like 45th/48th is to take SW 35th Avenue, SW Spring Garden Court, SW Dolph Court, SW 36th Avenue, SW Marigold Street, SW 40th Avenue, and SW Baird Street to either SW Capitol Highway (where you would still need to walk one block) or SW Barbur Boulevard.
 Please note that portions of this route are very steep, and other portions of this route are gravel streets.
 The project manager successfully tested this route on his non-electric hybrid bike in September 2021.